nordic-institute/REST-adapter-service/README.md

 ### DEB Packaging

-The X-Road REST Gateway builds DEB package for use with Ubuntu and siblings.
+The X-Road REST Gateway builds DEB package for use with Ubuntu and siblings using the [jdeb Maven plugin](https://github.com/tcurdt/jdeb).

 `mvn -f src/pom.xml clean package`